bolanos-nava/e-commerce-backend/notes/notes.md

 [ ] Add SweetAlert to show popup when a product is added to cart [ ] Encode cartId in base64 so a user doesn't know how to access to a cart different than the one saved in local storage [ ] Associate cart with a user

+## Carts

+A cart will have a "userId" field, and a user will have a "cartId" field.
+When an anonymous user (i.e. the one that hasn't logged-in to the site) adds products to cart, the cartId will be stored in LocalStorage and won't have a userId yet.
+When the user logs in, the user is assigned as the userId of the cart, and the cart is assigned as the cartId of the user.

+Let's say that a user already has a cart, but the user accesses the site without logging in.
+The user adds products to the anonymous cart and then logs in.
+In that case, the products of the anonymous cart should be added to the products of the user's cart with the addProductsToCart.

+## Checkout

+The checkout should show the cart again.
+The only reliable way of making the backend safe towards inconsistencies (i.e. creating a ticket with a product that has more quantity than available) is by checking the quantity at the time of checkout, when the user clicks on "Finish purchase".
+This action will call a "createTicket()" endpoint (POST /tickets) and will check if the quantity of every product being attempted to be added doesn't exceed the available stock.

+The products with quantities that exceed the stock will stay in the cart, will not be added to the ticket.
+In the case that there are products that couldn't be added to the ticket, the server should send a response that says that not all products were added to the cart.